 The District offers a tax deferred annuity plan for its employees.
-The plan permits participants to defer a portion of their salary until future years under two types of deferrals: elective deferrals (employee contribution) and non-elective contribution (employer matching).
+The plan permits participants to defer a portion of their salary until future years as an elective deferral (employee contribution).
+Plan assets are assets of the employees and not the school district, and therefore are not reflected on the financial statements.